Retatrutide Side Effects: Safety and Management Guide

 Pancreatitis & Gallbladder Disease

-Severe abdominal pain warrants immediate medical evaluation; regulators advise stopping therapy until pancreatitis is ruled out.
+Acute pancreatitis and gallbladder events were reported at low rates in clinical trials.
+Severe abdominal pain warrants immediate medical evaluation.
+Regulatory guidance for GLP-1 class medications advises stopping therapy until pancreatitis is ruled out.

 An illustration of a green silhouette of a person protected by a large green shield, walking up light brown stairs.
 A small red dot and a cloud are in the background, symbolizing dose escalation shielding against side effects.